 I violated a key operating principle and the results could have been disastrous if my friend had fallen down between the tractor and the wagon (fortunately, he jumped clear).
 Anything you value must be protected.
 It was obvious that Dad valued his equipment — and his son — and this caused him to take precautions.

-God places the highest value on marriage and family, but our society today seems to be on a mission to devalue it.
+God places the highest value on marriage and family.
 So I want to share with you 8 principles for protecting the value of your own marriage and family.
 These are principles that we have developed over our 32 years of marriage, and if we were to roll back the clock, we would be more careful to follow them from the beginning.

 Give priority to your marriage and family.
 The greatest gift you can give to your children is to love their Dad or Mom.
 The subtle trap that so easily besets us is that this priority becomes lost amid other pursuits, like work, children, and our own goals and dreams.
 In the FamilyLife Weekend to Remember conference we refer to these issues as "extramarital affairs:" anything that replaces the priority of the two of you.